stellar/stellar-etl-airflow/README.md

 ### **build_gcs_to_bq_task**

 [This file](https://github.com/stellar/stellar-etl-airflow/blob/master/dags/stellar_etl_airflow/build_gcs_to_bq_task.py) contains methods for creating tasks that appends information from a Google Cloud Storage file to a BigQuery table.
 These tasks will create a new table if one does not exist.
 These tasks are used for history archive data structures, as Stellar wants to keep a complete record of the ledger's entire history.

+### **build_del_ins_from_gcs_to_bq_task**

+[This file](https://github.com/stellar/stellar-etl-airflow/blob/master/dags/stellar_etl_airflow/build_del_ins_from_gcs_to_bq_task.py) contains methods for deleting data from old partitions if the table exists and also import fresh data from gcs to the corresponding Big Query table.
+These tasks will create a new table if one does not exist.
+These tasks are used for history archive data structures, as Stellar wants to keep a complete record of the ledger's entire history.

 ### **build_apply_gcs_changes_to_bq_task**